Hernán Büchi: Career under Pinochet

 After Pinochet stepped down in 1990, Büchi founded the "Liberty and Development Institute" (Libertad y Desarrollo), where he currently is the chairman of the "International Economy Center Council" and a consultant.
-It has been funded by The Tinker Foundation, Atlas Economic Research Foundation, Center for International Private Enterprise, and the German Hanns Seidel Foundationper its website.
+It has been funded by The Tinker Foundation, Atlas Economic Research Foundation, Center for International Private Enterprise, and the German Hanns Seidel Foundation per its website.
 Since 1990 he has been an adviser in several government bodies in Latin America, Eastern Europe and Asia.
 He has been a chairman and/or member of the board of several public companies.

-Presidential Candidate 1989
+Presidential Candidate (1989)

 During the 1989 Chilean presidential election Büchi stood for the right-wing Democracy and Progress Party and Unión Demócrata Independiente but was also supported by Renovación Nacional and Democracia Radical.
 Büchi's campaign hired a former public relations adviser to former British Prime Minister Margaret Thatcher, Timothy Bell.
 Büchi came in second with 2,051,975 votes (29.40%) after Patricio Aylwin with 55.2%.
 However he "received more support from women than men in 59 of the 60 electoral districts, the exception being in southernmost district of Magallanes, where his support was about equal between the sexes".